oben01/charts/README.md

 | ----- | ----------- |
 | [Dashdot <img src='https://raw.githubusercontent.com/oben01/charts/main/charts/dashdot/icon.svg' alt='dashdot icon' width='18px' align='right' loading='lazy'>](charts/dashdot/) | A Helm chart to deploy dashdot for Kubernetes |
 | [Homarr <img src='https://raw.githubusercontent.com/oben01/charts/main/charts/homarr/icon.svg' alt='homarr icon' width='18px' align='right' loading='lazy'>](charts/homarr/) | A Helm chart to deploy homarr for Kubernetes |

+# Contributing

+We accept different types of contributions, including some that don't require you to write a single line of code.
+For detailed instructions on how to get started with our project, see "[About contributing to Chart.](https://github.com/oben01/charts/blob/main/.github/CONTRIBUTING.md)"